-Children have the opportunity to read silently throughout the day.
+Children have the opportunity to choose to read for pleasure throughout the day.

 Children will have the opportunity to read aloud to an adult

 Reading interventions are in place for those who need additional support which are tailored to the needs of the individual.